Woodworm Treatment Cost

 • How to spot?
 Tiny, light brown beetles.
 Look out for fine sandy dust and pin-sized holes (about 2mm wide) in your wood.

 • Where does it spread?
-In old furniture but, if left, can effortlessly move into floorboards, joists and even walls.
+In old furniture but, if left, can effortlessly move into floorboards, joists and timber in walls.

 • Why is it a pain?
 It won’t obliterate everything overnight, but untreated it can spread far and weaken timber over time.